Frequently Asked Questions

 Are DockLock Apps suitable for managed or enterprise Macs?

 Yes.
-DockLock+ and DockLock Lite are fully sandboxed Mac App Store apps with no network access, making them safe for privacy and security-sensitive environments.
+DockLock Plus and DockLock Lite are fully sandboxed Mac App Store apps with no network access, making them safe for privacy and security-sensitive environments.
 They do not modify system files or require elevated privileges beyond Accessibility permissions.

 Can DockLock Apps be deployed via MDM?